vm6502q/qracknet-quantum-guru/Knowledge_files/QrackNet_API_README.md

 - `name`: String with the method name of the script instruction (as listed below, exact match, without markdown)
 - `parameters`: Array of method parameters **in same order as defined in this reference document**.
 (In other words, supply "parameters" as **according to position in list**, not by "property" name, according this reference document, below.) `quid` arguments are always specified as variable names from the job's live "output space" of global variables, not number "literals."
 For "semi-classical" boolean methods, like `cland` below, boolean parameters can be supplied as variable names from the output space.
 - `output`: **This is only used and required if a method returns a value.** Gives a name to the output of this method in the job's "output space."
 (If the variable name already exists, it will be overwritten.)
+- `program`: **This is only used and required if a method is a classical boolean control structure.** When an classical boolean variable control condition evaluates to `true`, this nested `program` property is immediately dispatched like a general top-level QrackNet script, as a conditional subroutine.

 ### Simulator Initialization